jhpyle/docassemble/demo.md

 see the [YAML] source code that generated the question, along with a review of the conditions that led to the question being asked.
 You can learn a lot about how to do things in **docassemble** by clicking "Source" and comparing the [YAML] source to the end result.
+The "Source" tab is only available because the demo server is configured as a development server (by setting `debug: true` in the [configuration file]).
+End users will not see a "Source" tab.

 # The YAML file that generates the demonstration interview